ai-model-match/sdk-python/README.md

    - Visit [PyPI](https://pypi.org/project/ai-model-match/) to verify the new version is published.

 **Note:** Ensure your PyPI credentials are configured (`~/.pypirc`).
 For test uploads, use `twine upload --repository testpypi dist/*`.

+## 🔗 Contributing

+AI Model Match is open-source and welcomes contributions from the community.

+- To report bugs or request features, open an **issue**.
+- To contribute code or documentation, submit a **pull request**.
+- Feedback and suggestions are always appreciated!

+## 📄 License

+This project is licensed under the [Apache 2.0 License](LICENSE).

+## 🫶 Support Us

+If you find this project useful, please consider supporting us on [**Open Collective**](https://opencollective.com/ai-model-match)